Number of posts : 47

 |Subject: Memories of RAF Bruggen - 1958/59 11/7/2009, 14:09|| |

-The offices were located in the Wing Operations Centre where we worked and mixed freely with RAF personnel of all ranks.
-The unit's role was army/air liaison, its principle task being the briefing and debriefing of aircrews whenever they flew operations in support of ground forces.
+The offices were located in the Wing Operations Centre, in which we worked and mixed freely with RAF personnel of all ranks.
+Attached to the base's Intelligence Section the unit's role was army/air liaison, its principle task being the briefing and debriefing of aircrews whenever they flew operations in support of ground forces.
 We were never overworked.
-I was even sent on a RAF course to learn how to use and service a 16mm film projector as we were often called upon to show training films to aircrew when bad weather stopped flying.
+I was even sent on a 'RA' course to learn how to operate and service a 16mm cine projector as we were often called upon to show training films to aircrew when bad weather stopped flying.

-There was another army presence on the base but with no connection to us.
-It was a substantial sized unit of the The Royal Signals, completely self functioning with the usual army 'agenda', helped along by its own company sergeant major!
+There was another army presence on the base, but which had no connection to us.
+It was a substantial unit of the Royal Signals that functioned with the usual army 'agenda', supervised by a sergeant major!

 Bruggen had been open about six years at the time of my arrival.
-The modern well appointed accommodation blocks and other facilities were luxurious compared to anything I had previously experienced with the army.
-The quality of RAF catering was of a higher standard too, and on the few occasions it was necessary to work very late I was entitled to a duty supper which invariably was a steak sandwich with freshly baked bread.
+Its well appointed accommodation blocks and its catering were far superior to anything I had previously experienced with the army.
+Night duty suppers were invariably steak sandwiches made with freshly baked bread!

 Three squadrons were based at Bruggen.
 Two were equipped with Canberra bombers, 213 with B6s and 80 with PR7s.
 The third squadron, 87, was equipped with Javelin F1 fighters.
-During my time 87 Sqdn lost two Javelins, one close to the airfield and another over the Dutch Coast at Bergen Op Zoom.
-There was a drama when a Canberra of 80 Sqdn whilst on local training could not lower part of its undercarriage.
-This incident was memorable because a detachment of army personnel from the Green Howards regiment was on an 'educational visit' to the airfield, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a couple of hours using fuel before making a successful emergency landing; nearly everybody on the base was out to watch.
+During my time 87 Sqdn. lost two Javelins, one close to the airfield and another over the Dutch Coast at Bergen Op Zoom.
+There was a drama when a Canberra of 80 Sqdn. whilst on local training could not lower part of its undercarriage.
+This incident was memorable because a detachment of army personnel from the Green Howards Regiment was on an 'educational visit' to the airfield, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a couple of hours using fuel before making a successful emergency landing.

-The regular 'Practise Alerts' were unwanted surprises.
+'Practice Alerts' were the unwanted surprises.
 They invariably came in the middle of a night and required all personnel to report to their place of work immediately, whilst the aircraft would take off on pre-designated missions.
-Several NATO exercises were held during my time but one in particular, named 'Top Weight', covered most of Western Europe and involved us in a large amount of preparation and target plotting.
-One of the drivers took me to the Command Map Store in Bielefeld to collect many of the maps needed, and whilst there our Champ developed a broken a half shaft, which resulted in a hastily arranged and inconvenient overnight stay with the REME unit that repaired it.
-Soon after the excercise commenced however the referees declared Bruggen had been destroyed in a nuclear attack, so our Canberras could not continue taking part, except those that were airborne and diverted to other airfields.
-This was a salutary reminder of our 'raison d'etre'.
-I'm sure none of us ever seriously considered this possibility for real; our predominent thoughts were always that of making it through two wasted years with a minimum of fuss and bother and getting back to civilian life.
-Regretfully destruction did not mean we could laze around in our beds for the remainder of the exercise.
-The Javelins were still flying, joined by 33 Sqdn on detachment from the UK; they were operating a different role within the exercise, a complicated scenario, and our assistance was needed in the ops room.
-The base did however enjoy an extended weekend stand down at the end of the exercise.
+Several NATO exercises were held during my time but one in particular, code named 'Top Weight', involved a large amount of preparation and target plotting, and which required one of the drivers to take me to the Command Map Store in Bielefeld to collect many of the maps needed.
+Whilst there our Champ developed a broken a half shaft, resulting in a hastily arranged uncomfortable overnight stay with the REME unit that repaired it.
+Soon after the exercise commenced however the referees declared Bruggen had been destroyed in a nuclear attack.
+A salutary reminder of our 'raison d'etre'.
+I'm sure none of us ever seriously considered that possibility for real; our predominant thoughts were always that of making it through two wasted years with a minimum of fuss and bother and returning to civilian life.

-We were extremely fortunate having an easy going major as our CO.
+We were extremely fortunate in having an easy going major for a CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
-So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, infact at times he was remarkably paternal towards us.
-During his absences the Belgian lieutenant was nominally in charge but he was happy to let us run the Section without questioning our activities.
-The major was a popular member of the officers' mess and seemed to be able to obtain favours from anyone on the base.
-He and his wife had a busy social life and one of us was regularly called upon to babysit his young daughter for an evening.
-He sometimes volunteered us for a job at the base's golf course, a welcome activity because we were always offered a beer in the clubhouse.
-He even allowed us occasional use of a Champ to visit Roermond, to get a decent haircut or for shopping; those journeys were booked out as 'recreational'.
-At one stage the RAF wanted to move us and the Belgians out of the accommodation block in which we were billeted with air force personnel, and into the one used exclusively by the Royal Signals.
-We viewed with extreme horror the thought of the Royal Signals, particularly its CSM, having some authority over us, but the major quickly got the plan cancelled.
-The cosy familiarity that existed within the unit meant we that tended to forget how important a major was until accompanying him on visits to other army units and seeing how all ranks jump at his presence.
+So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, At times he was remarkably paternal towards us, and we were often called upon to spend an evening at his home to look after his young daughter whilst he and his wife were out.
+Furthermore, he allowed us the occasional use of a Champ to visit Roermond to get a decent haircut or for shopping.
+During the major's absences the Belgian lieutenant was nominally in charge but he happily let us maintain the Section's routine without supervision.
+At one stage the base's administration wanted to move us and the Belgians out of the accommodation block in which we were billeted with Flying Wing air force personnel, and into the one used exclusively by the Royal Signals.
+We viewed with extreme horror the idea of the Royal Signals, with its sergeant major, having a degree of authority over us.
+But as CO of a separate unit the major had no intention of allowing that to happen and using influence with his pals in the Officers' Mess quickly got the plan cancelled.
+The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to other army establishments and seeing how all ranks jumped in his presence

 Once, the NAAFI manager complained to the station adjutant about the amount of cutlery that was continually disappearing from the NAAFI canteen; the obvious place to go for anyone needing to replace a lost 'eating iron' (knife, fork, or spoon).
-In response, the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining hall, which resulted in a considerable amount of the missing items being recovered, to the momentary inconvenience of the culprits, one of whom being me!
+In response the adjutant instructed the station police one lunchtime to check the cutlery of everybody entering the dining hall, which resulted in a considerable amount of the missing items being recovered and temporary inconvenience to the culprits, one of whom being me!

 Unlike the vast majority of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends.
 Life had been sweet.
-A fact reinforced during my demob journey on the military train and troopship, when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of the aggravations they had experienced.
+A fact reinforced during my demob journey back to the UK when I met a few members from the RASC draft with whom I had traveled out to Germany nineteen months previous and heard about the aggravations they had experienced.